Quick Change Review: The Music of Andrew Lloyd Webber

 In March 2020, theatres were forced to close their doors, shut down the concession stand and light their ghost light.
-Curve in Leicester was seemingly unoccupied for over a year, before little by little the team and its company returned to the stage.
+Curve in Leicester was seemingly unoccupied for over a year, but little by little the team and its company returned to the stage.

 After several triumphant live streamed events and an exciting opening preview, Curve officially welcomed audiences back home for a celebration of The Music of Andrew Lloyd Webber.

 Photo by Ellie Kurttz